Barbara Blackburn’s Best Advice for Beginning Teachers

 Barbara R. Blackburn, a “Top 30 Global Guru in Education,” is a bestselling author of over 25 books and a sought-after teaching and leadership consultant.
 She was a successful classroom teacher and an award-winning professor at Winthrop University and has taught students of all ages.
 In addition to speaking at conferences worldwide, she regularly presents virtual and on-site workshops for teachers and administrators on the best ways to blend equity, academic rigor, and student support and engagement.

 Barbara is the author of Rigor and Differentiation in the Classroom: Tools and Strategies and Rigor in the Remote Learning Classroom: Instructional Tips and Strategies from Routledge/Eye On Education.
-Visit her website and follow her on Twitter.
+Visit her website and follow her on X-Twitter.

 See an annotated index of all of Barbara’s MiddleWeb posts, including her ongoing leadership series with professor and former AMLE/NMSA executive director Ron Williamson, here.